gitliber/SentimentAnalysisRNN-miniguide/README.md

 40000/40000 [==============================] - 16s 403us/step - loss: 0.3195 - acc: 0.8646 - val_loss: 0.2626 - val_acc: 0.8929
 Epoch 2/2
 40000/40000 [==============================] - 14s 347us/step - loss: 0.2004 - acc: 0.9215 - val_loss: 0.2760 - val_acc: 0.8925

-It is time to save and evaluate our model:
+To observe the training you can fire up tensor board which will run in the browser and give you a lot of different analytics, especially the loss curve in real time.
+To do so type in your console:

+sudo tensorboard --logdir=/tmp

 # Save the model to the models folder

 Running this example fits the model and summarizes the estimated performance.
 We can see that this very simple model achieves a score of nearly 86.27% which is in the neighborhood of the original paper, with very little effort.

+#Print Accuracy of the model

+from decimal import Decimal, ROUND_HALF_UP our_value = Decimal(np.mean(results.history["val_acc"])*100)
+output = Decimal(our_value.quantize(Decimal('.01'), rounding=ROUND_HALF_UP))

+# Save the model to the models folder
 model.save("models/trained_model.h5")
 print(" ")
 print("Model created, trained and save on the following folder: models/trained_model.h5 with " + str(output) +" % of accuracy.")
 print(" ")
 print(" ")

-Model created, trained and save on the following folder: models/trained_model.h5 with 89.27 % of accuracy
+"Model created, trained and save on the following folder: models/trained_model.h5 with 89.27 % of accuracy"

 I’m sure we can do better if we trained this network, perhaps using a larger embedding and adding more hidden layers.
 Let’s try a different network type.
 Feel free to experiment with the hyperparameters and the number of layers.

+## 2 - Testing our model - 02_Test_the_model.py

+It is time to save and evaluate our model:

-Summary
+# Summary

 In this Post you learned what Sentiment Analysis is and why Keras is one of the most used Deep Learning libraries.
 On top of that you learned that Keras made a big contribution to the commoditization of deep learning and artificial intelligence.
 You learned how to build a simple Neural Network with six layers that can predict the sentiment of movie reviews, which achieves a 89% accuracy.
 You can now use this model to also do binary sentiment analysis on other sources of text but you need to change them all to a length of 10,000 or you change the input-shape of the input layer.
 You can also apply this model to other related machine learning problems with only a few changes.